managedBlog/managedBlog.github.io/managed/_posts/2020-01-22-welcome-to-the-community-build-your-network-to-combat-impostor-syndrome.md

   - About Me
 ---

-_This is the final blog post in my series on battling Impostor Syndrome among IT Pros.
+</small>_This is the final blog post in my series on battling Impostor Syndrome among IT Pros.
 It has been an enlightening journey.
 You can start the series here:_

 _[Do I belong at this table?](https://www.modernendpoint.com/managed/do-i-belong-at-this-table)_

 ___

 _Full disclosure: I had written a post that I thought articulated my final point on Impostor Syndrome well.
 It was a rough draft, so it was subject to change – but I was confident enough to share it with Don Jones.
 I was hoping he would have a small insight to help drive my point home, instead he pulled out several points and gave me a different perspective.
-This post is similar, but far different from my original post. _
+This post is similar, but far different from my original post._</small>

 ___